 Why do we need a reference number?
-It’s a basic necessity for having a reference number.
+It’s a basic necessity to have a reference number.
 After all, any sort of manual or digital financial transaction with a reference number is easy to trace.
 Not only for the service provider but also for the end user of the service.

-There are times when we do not get the email alert or SMS alert.
-Getting us confused unknowing of the status of the payments.
+There are times when we do not get an email or SMS alert.
+Getting us confused and unaware of the status of the payments.
 Especially if it’s a time-bound payment, you might get a bit worried.
 That’s where these reference numbers come into play.

-Therefore, it is important to obtain and keep your UTR number safe and secure to ensure that you can refer to it when you need the most.
+Therefore, it is important to obtain and keep your UTR number safe and secure to ensure that you can refer to it when you need it most.

 A UTR number is a Unique Transaction Reference number generated when doing fund transfers in India using NEFT and RTGS.
-Its an 22-digit alpha numeric characters for RTGS and 16-digit alpha numeric characters for NEFT.
-Both NEFT and RTGS is a inter-bank payment tools supervised by the reserve bank.
+It's 22-digit alphanumeric characters for RTGS and 16-digit alphanumeric characters for NEFT.
+Both NEFT and RTGS are inter-bank payment tools supervised by the reserve bank.

 Tracking SBI UTR number online.

 Finding and tracking the UTR number for a particular transaction does not have to be difficult.
 We will tell you why.
-But, when you want to enquire about the status of a particular transaction then you have got to have some simple basic online account operation.
+But, when you want to inquire about the status of a particular transaction, you have to have some basic online account operations.

 Finding a UTR number does not have to be difficult because the UTR number is delivered to you in multiple mediums.
 You may get over your mobile number.
-Bank sends another alert to your email too.
-If you have not got in both the mediums, you always have the third option-Your Bank.
+The bank sends another alert to your email too.
+If you have not gotten into both mediums, you always have the third option-Your Bank.

-Your bank will provide you at the end of the transaction or you may request them to hand over the UTR number when it’s done.
+Your bank will provide it to you at the end of the transaction, or you may request them to hand over the UTR number when it’s done.
 Now, let us see how to find and track the payment status of a particular UTR number.

 Let’s see the example of an SBI account holder.

-- Open the internet browser and go to SBI online banking website.
+- Open the internet browser and go to the SBI online banking website.